LMIVainio/OptimusPrimer/README.md

 ![Picture6](images/Picture6.png)

-Primer secondary structures (this is heterodimer example)
+Primer secondary structures (this is an example for a heterodimer)

 5. Batch Processing:
    - `analyze_primers_from_xlsx()` reads primers from Excel, analyzes them, and exports results.